 |1.1||Publication of Name & Registration No

-all business letters, statements of account, invoices, official notices, publications, bills of exchange, promissory notes, endorsements, cheques, orders, receipts and letters of credit of or purporting to be issued or signed by or on behalf of, the company, should have the Company name (whether or not it is carrying on business under a business name) & company registration number
+all business letters, statements of account, invoices, official notices, official publications, websites, bills of exchange, promissory notes, endorsements, cheques, order forms, invoices, receipts and letters of credit of or purporting to be issued or signed by or on behalf of, the company, and all other forms of its business correspondences and documentation should have the Company name (whether or not it is carrying on business under a business name) & company registration number

 Keeping proper accounting and other records which sufficiently explain the transactions and financial position of the company and enable true and fair profit and loss accounts and balance sheets.